doujiang24/lua-resty-kafka/README.md

     Specifies the time to auto refresh the metadata in milliseconds.
 Then metadata will not auto refresh if is nil.

+* `ssl`

+    Specifies if client should use ssl connection.
+Defaults to false.
+See: https://github.com/openresty/lua-nginx-module#tcpsocksslhandshake

+* `ssl_verify`

+    Specifies if client should perform SSL verification.
+Defaults to false.
+See: https://github.com/openresty/lua-nginx-module#tcpsocksslhandshake

 [Back to TOC](#table-of-contents)